 - Inward or outward opening door

-That’s it.
-There are many other options that include, luxury extras such as Spa functions and various size differences, but the first things to look at are whether you require a full length bath or the taller, sit in bath.
+Those are the main options available to you.
+There are many other accessories that include, luxury extras such as spa functions and various size differences, but the first thing to look at is whether you require a full-length bath or the taller, sit-in bath.
 This will normally come down to individual needs and mobility.

-The Second thing to look at is the door types and this decision if often driven by your bathroom layout and the space that you have available.
-Most of our baths are available with Left or Right handed options to suit all bathroom types.
+The second thing to look at is the door types.
+This decision if often driven by your bathroom layout and the space that you have available.
+Most of our baths are available with Left or Right-handed options to suit all bathroom types.

 So how does a walk-in bath work?